Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

 For writing programs, we suggest using **Geany**, which is one of the pre-installed code editors on your Raspberry Pi.
 It has the handy feature that it highlights (i.e., colour-annotates) our programs as we write them, which helps a lot with their readability.

-You find Geany in the Programming menue, as shown in the following picture.
+You find Geany in the Programming menu, as shown in the following picture.

 <p align="center">
     <img src="images/Geany_menu_item.png" alt="Geany menue item" width="800">